redis/jedis/README.md

 Jedis is a WORK IN PROGRESS.

 ## What's still missing?
-- Sorting
 - Publish/Subscribe
 - Persistence control commands
 - Remote server control commands
-- The AUTH, SORT, BRPOP, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands
+- The AUTH, BRPOP, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands

 But stay close because things are going fast and all this will be implemented soon!

 ## Ok.. so what's already done?
+- Sorting
 - Connection handling (not AUTH)
 - Commands operating on all the kind of values
 - Commands operating on string values
 - Commands operating on hashes
-- Commands operating on lists (not SORT, BRPOP)
+- Commands operating on lists (not BRPOP)
 - Commands operating on sets
-- Commands operating on sorted sets (not SORT, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE)
+- Commands operating on sorted sets (not ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE)
 - Transactions

 ## How do I use it?